How to Fly Business Class to Japan with Miles for the Price of Economy

 Earning enough ANA miles to get to Japan may seem out of reach, but it’s simple.
 A bonus from just one or two cards will get you there.
 ANA is one of 16 airline transfer partners with American Express Membership Rewards, meaning you can send your points directly to your ANA MileageClub account.
 As you’re planning your trip to Japan, keep in mind it can take a day or two for your transfer to clear.

 There are some great opportunities to earn a boatload of American Express points.
-At the top of the list is the American Express Platinum card, which has a hefty $550 annual fee but enough incredible benefits to more than outweigh that cost.
-Learn more about this card and other travel rewards cards here.
+At the top of the list is the Platinum Card from American Express, which has a hefty $550 annual fee but enough incredible benefits to more than outweigh that cost.

 You’ll get 60,000 points after spending $5,000 in three months.
 However, check first to see if you’re eligible for a welcome bonus of 100,000 points.